AMB0000/Simon-s-Game/README.md

 5. **Pin Assignment**:
    Open the **Pin Planner** (Assignments > Pin Planner) and assign the following FPGA pins based on your board's configuration:
    - **CLOCK_50**: Connect to your board's 50MHz clock pin.
-   - **KEY[0]**: Assign to a pushbutton (e.g., KEY0).
+   - **KEY[0]**: Assign to a pushbutton
-   - **SW[3:0]**: Assign to four slide switches (e.g., SW0 - SW3).
+   - **SW[3:0]**: Assign to four slide switches
-   - **LEDR[9:0]**: Assign to ten red LEDs (e.g., LEDR0 - LEDR9).
+   - **LEDR[9:0]**: Assign to ten red LEDs
-   - **HEX0[6:0]**: Assign to the segments of a 7-segment display (e.g., HEX0_A - HEX0_G).
+   - **HEX0[6:0]**: Assign to the segments of a 7-segment display

 6. **Compile the project**:
-   Start the compilation process by going to **Processing > Start Compilation** in Quartus Prime.
+   Start the compilation by going to **Processing > Start Compilation** in Quartus.

 7. **Program the FPGA board**:
-   Use the Quartus Programmer to load the compiled `.sof` file onto your FPGA board.
+   Use the Quartus to load the compiled `.sof` file onto FPGA board.

 ---

 ## How to Play

-Once the project is successfully loaded onto the FPGA, follow these steps to play the game:
+When the project is loaded onto the FPGA, follow these steps to play the game:

 1. **Reset the game**:
    Press `KEY[0]` to reset the game.
-The score (displayed on the HEX0 7-segment display) will reset to 0.
+The score (which will be shown on the HEX0 7-segment display) will reset to 0.

 2. **Start the game**:
-   Flip any of the four switches (`SW[3:0]`) to begin the game.
+   Flip any of the four switches `SW[3:0]` to begin the game.

 3. **Level 1**:
-   The score will update to 1, and one of the game LEDs (`LEDR[3:0]`) will flash to indicate the first color in the sequence.
+   The score will update to 1 and one of the game LEDs which are `LEDR[3:0]` will flash to indicate the first color in the sequence.

 4. **Your turn**:
    Flip the switch corresponding to the LED that flashed.

 5. **Success**:
    - If you provide the correct input:
-     - `LEDR[8]` (Success LED) will flash.
+     - `LEDR[8]` which is the Success LED will flash.
      - The score will increase by 1.
-     - The game will then replay the sequence, adding one new color to the pattern.
+     - The game will then replay the sequence and it will add one new color to the pattern.

 6. **Repeat**:
-   Continue watching and repeating the growing sequence as long as you succeed.
+   Continue watching and repeating the growing sequence as long as success.

 7. **Failure**:
    - If you flip the wrong switch:
-     - `LEDR[9]` (Fail LED) will flash.
+     - `LEDR[9]` which is the Fail LED will flash.
      - All game LEDs will light up.
-     - The score will reset to 0, and the game will return to IDLE mode, waiting for you to start again.
+     - The score will reset to 0, and the game will return to IDLE mode and it will wait for you to start again.

 ---

 ## Contributing

 Contributions are welcome!
-Here's how you can contribute to this project:
+Method of how you can contribute to this project:

 1. **Fork the repository**:
    Click the "Fork" button on this repository to create a copy on your GitHub account.